BananaJeanss/pbft-tyrestats/README.md

 > [!NOTE]
 > npm run dev uses `--experimental-https` for PWA support, you may be prompted to generate a self-signed certificate.
 You can alternatively run `npm run dev-nohttps` for plain http.

-> [!WARNING]
-> Turbopack is probably weird and may cause random hydration issues due to caching, if this happens, trigger a full refresh in your browser via CTRL+Shift+R.

 5. Open [https://localhost:3000](https://localhost:3000) in your browser to see the app.

 ## Contributing